Deploy your on-premises StorSimple device in the Government portal

 You will be prompted to choose the language that you would like to set for your device.
 Specify the language, and then press Enter.

-In the serial console menu that is presented, choose option 1 to log on with full access.
+In the serial console menu that is presented, choose option 1, Log in with full access.

 Perform the following steps to configure the minimum required network settings for your device.